- Trip Photos

 February-March is prime time to encounter blue, fin, and potentially humpback whales in the Loreto National Marine Park, as well as pods of bottlenose and common dolphins.

-This trip brings a couple double kayaks along so that we can enjoy a few extras, such as a spotting scope, and more field guides.
+This trip utilizes couple double kayaks so that we can enjoy a few extras, such as a spotting scope, and more field guides.
 Double kayaks also make good platforms from which to film, photograph and observe wildlife.
+Singles will be available on a shared basis.